EncryptArx/RIS-Profiler/README.md

   python evaluate.py
   ```

+## Model Weights

+- The YOLOv8 model weights (`yolov8n.pt`) will be automatically downloaded by the code if not present.
+- If you want to use a custom or pre-downloaded model, download it from [this Google Drive link](https://drive.google.com/file/d/1xOVek65y7D3s3gCs68otCX_nrclg4fYy/view?usp=sharing) and place it in the project root directory.

 ## Contribution
 - Fork the repo and submit pull requests.
 - Please update the README and .gitignore as needed.